ugurcanvurgun/ugurcanvurgun.github.io/_pages/research.md

 ## Conference Proceedings

+- **Vurgun, U.**, Ji, Y., & Papafragou, A. (2025).
+Mapping between telicity and event representations.
+Proceedings from the 47th Annual Meeting of the Cognitive Science Society.

 - **Vurgun, U.**, Ji, Y., & Papafragou, A. (2024).
 Detecting event construal shifts in aspectual coercion.
 Proceedings from the 46th Annual Meeting of the Cognitive Science Society.

 - **Vurgun, U.**, Heesu, Y., Landau, B., & Trueswell, J. (2024).
 Real-time processing of symmetrical predicates: Semantic categorization over time.
 Proceedings from the 46th Annual Meeting of the Cognitive Science Society.